 Take a pair of either sandals or flip flops with you.
 If you go to the beach, you will be happy about having open shoes.
 You can also wear them in Lima and the Amazon.
 Even though you should wear closed shoes during the day in the rainforest, you will be happy to change your footwear in the evening, when you relax in your lodge.

 You don’t need anything fancy.
 Take whatever flip flops you have at home.
 As an alternative, you can also get nice sandals or waterproof Teva sandals.
 I had those as a child for kayaking and always loved them.

 You will need to take all the toiletries you need.
 This includes a toothbrush, toothpaste, body wash, shampoo, deodorant and a hairbrush.
 Also, make sure to pack any moisturisers or skin-care products that you rely on regularly.

 Just be careful not to take too much.
 Use small bottles if you want to take a variety of products.
 And for every item you pack, ask yourself if you really need it or if you could go without it for a while.

 #15 Laundry detergent

 Pack a small bottle of hand-washing laundry detergent so you can wash your clothes along the way.
-I usually carry a bottle of Sea to Summit Laundry Wash.
-This soap is a concentrate, so even though the bottle is small, it will go a long way.
-I can travel for weeks or even months before I’ve used all of it.
+I usually carry a bottle of Sea to Summit Wilderness Wash.
+This soap is biodegradable, and even though the bottle is small, it will go a long way.
+I can travel for weeks or sometimes months before I’ve used all of it.